onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "The public has a distorted view of science because children are taught in school that science is a collection of firmly established truths.
-In fact, science is not a collection of truths.
-It is a continuing exploration of mysteries." - [Freeman Dyson](https://www.goodreads.com/quotes/360178-the-public-has-a-distorted-view-of-science-because-children)

-> "It is better to be wrong than to be vague." - [Freeman Dyson](https://www.goodreads.com/quotes/482676-it-is-better-to-be-wrong-than-to-be-vague)

 > "The poorer half of humanity needs cheap housing, cheap health care, and cheap education, accessible to everybody, with high quality and high aesthetic standards.
 The fundamental problem for human society in the next century is the mismatch between the three new waves of technology and the three basic needs of poor people.
 The gap between technology and needs is wide and growing wider.
 If technology continues along its present course, ignoring the needs of the poor and showering benefits upon the rich, the poor will sooner or later rebel against the tyranny of technology and turn to irrational and violent remedies.
 In the future, as in the past, the revolt of the poor is likely to impoverish rich and poor together." - [Freeman Dyson](https://www.goodreads.com/quotes/7974718-the-poorer-half-of-humanity-needs-cheap-housing-cheap-health)